guyleonard/paramecium/README.md

-# paramecium
+# *Paramecium bursaria*

-Scripts and data file for An RNAi-dependent punishment for algal elimination in a phototrophic endosymbiosis.
+Scripts and data file for the paper 'An RNAi-dependent punishment for algal elimination in a phototrophic endosymbiosis'.